-Open GI continues to be one of the leading technology partners to general insurance brokers in the UK and Irish markets.
-It is a highly successful and growing organisation with a strong track record of innovation that stretches right the way back to 1979.
-Today, the Group employs nearly 600 people across a number of businesses and locations, including offices in Central Europe.
+Open GI continues to be one of the leading technology partners to general insurance brokers in the UK and Irish markets with a strong track record of innovation.
+Today, the Group employs over 500 people across several locations, in the UK and in Central Europe.

 As part of our culture of good governance and good business practice, Open GI is committed to opposing modern slavery and human trafficking in any form and preventing this by whatever means we can.
 We have a zero-tolerance approach to the exploitation of individuals and any offences covered by the Modern Slavery Act 2015.

 The substantial majority of Open GI’s operations are UK based, and we source goods and services from predominantly UK-based suppliers whose supply chains extend globally.
 In addition to this, we have two software development centres in Krakow, Poland and Skopje, Northern Macedonia, which use a limited number of supply chains for goods and services necessary to operate these offices.

 Given the nature of the Group’s business (the development and sale of software) the majority of supplies tend to be of tools and services that enable these activities, such as the hardware on which our developers work and third party software to enhance our operations.
 We also procure services and supplies to ensure that the premises that we own, or rent, are fully operational.